-LABEL DESCRIPTION Incoming Port This field displays a port number that a server on the WAN uses when it sends out a particular service.
+LABEL DESCRIPTION Port Trigger Rules (Max Limit: 32) No. This is the rule index number.
+Name This field displays a name to identify this rule.
+Incoming Port This field displays a port number that a server on the WAN uses when it sends out a particular service.
 End Port This field displays a port number or the final port number in a range of port numbers.
-Trigger Port This field displays a port number that causes the NBG6818 to record the IP address of the LAN computer that sent then traffic to a server on the WAN.
+Trigger Port This field displays a port number that causes the NBG7815 to record the IP address of the LAN computer that sent then traffic to a server on the WAN.
 End Port This field displays a port number or the ending port number in a range of port numbers.
-Actions Click the icons under Actions to delete or edit an existing trigger port settings.
+Actions Click the icons under Actions to delete or edit an existing port trigger settings.
 Click to delete the rule.
 Click to edit the rule.

-9.7.1 Add Port Trigger Rule Screen
+9.7.1 Add Port Trigger Rule

-Use this screen to configure your NBG6818's port trigger settings.
-Click Add Rule in the Settings > Internet > Port Trigger screen.
+Use this screen to configure your NBG7815's port trigger settings.
+Click Expert Mode > WAN > NAT > Port Trigger > Add Rule to show the following screen.

-Figure 57 Settings > Internet > Port Trigger: Add Port Trigger Rule
+Figure 56 Settings > Internet > NAT & Port Trigger: Add Port Trigger Rule

-Table 32 Settings > Internet > Port Trigger: Add Port Trigger Rule
+Table 32 Settings > Internet > NAT & Port Trigger: Add Port Trigger Rule

 LABEL DESCRIPTION Name Enter a unique name (up to 15 characters) for identification purposes.
 All characters are permitted - including spaces.
 Incoming Port Incoming is a port (or a range of ports) that a server on the WAN uses when it sends out a particular service.
-The NBG6818 forwards the traffic with this port (or range of ports) to the client computer on the LAN that requested the service.
+The NBG7815 forwards the traffic with this port (or range of ports) to the client computer on the LAN that requested the service.
 Enter a port number or the starting port number in a range of port numbers.
 End Port Enter a port number or the ending port number in a range of port numbers.
-Trigger Port The trigger port is a port (or a range of ports) that causes (or triggers) the NBG6818 to record the IP address of the LAN computer that sent the traffic to a server on the WAN.
+Trigger Port The trigger port is a port (or a range of ports) that causes (or triggers) the NBG7815 to record the IP address of the LAN computer that sent the traffic to a server on the WAN.
 Enter a port number or the starting port number in a range of port numbers.
 End Port Enter a port number or the ending port number in a range of port numbers.
+APPLY Click APPLY to save your changes.
+CANCEL Click CANCEL to exit this screen without saving.